CIS-Spring-2023/project-cis_4339_project_26/README.md

 # Data Platform Project Setup
+The link below is where you can find the Postman documentation.

 https://documenter.getpostman.com/view/27106271/2s93eSaFua

+# Username and Password to access site.
+UserName: north Password: smash Role: editor
+UserName: batman Password: sweet  Role: viewer

 This project has been developed over time by students in the CIS 4339 course.